background 0background 1background 2background 3

 Quick Guide for Students and Employees

 CSU is dedicated to supporting all students, staff and faculty.
-Many resources exist to support students, staff, and faculty concerning immigration enforcement activities, including a Dreamer Center, which is currently being developed.
+Many resources exist to support students, staff, and faculty concerning immigration enforcement activities, including the Dreamer Student Center.

 1. Talk to a Free Immigration Service Provider.
 Get free legal advice now and plan how to respond to potential immigration enforcement encounters.
 To schedule an appointment contact: Coalition for Humane Immigrant Rights (CHIRLA), which makes regular visits to campus.